5 Tips for Protection and Prevention Against Ransomware

 4. Keep Your Systems Up to Date

 Another important aspect of prevention against attacks, in general, is consistently updating your programs and operating system.
 Having the latest security patches means securing yourself from known vulnerabilities that threat actors could exploit.
-The sooner the patch is implemented, the lower the potential chances of your network being compromised.
+The sooner the patch is implemented, the lower the chances your network is compromised.
 Your endpoint protection, OS, browsers, web plugins, and other software applications on your network must be monitored and checked frequently for new updates.

 5. Being Prepared Means Being Ready